 Cases requiring probate take significantly longer.
 The grant of probate itself takes an average of 16 weeks in England and Wales (source: gov.uk/applying-for-probate).
 Once Tesco Bank receives the grant, the account closure and fund release typically follows within two to four weeks.

 The most common cause of delay is incomplete documentation.
-If Tesco Bank is waiting for documents, they will place the case on hold and contact you.
 Providing complete paperwork at the outset – death certificate, your ID, and the authority to close form – removes the most common sources of delay.

 Tesco Bank and Barclays: what the acquisition means for you